08. Foreign Documents

 Can we sign documents that are being sent abroad / overseas / outside of Ireland?

-The signature of Mr David O’Sullivan Cork Commissioner for Oaths has been accepted by multiple authorities in English speaking countries including Australia, New Zealand, Canada, South Africa, and other countries beyond Ireland.
+In practice, the signature of Mr David O’Sullivan Cork Commissioner for Oaths has been accepted by multiple authorities in English speaking countries including Australia, New Zealand, Canada, South Africa.

 For example: